igorw/weblog/_posts/2014-01-10-functional-library-null.md

 }
 ~~~

-That's is how you produce an Option object.
+That's how you produce an Option object.

 <center>
     ![produce](/img/funlib-null/produce.png)